This post may contain affiliate links. Please read my privacy policy.

 Before baking in a 350 degree oven, brush the buns with an egg white mixture.
 This will give these sweet rolls a satiny and soft crust.

-What Do You Eat Hawaiian Buns With?
+What To Eat Hawaiian Buns With

 The most popular way to enjoy Hawaiian rolls is to make Hawaiian roll sliders.